-If your only focus is catching bass, it is essential to choose the best flies that will attract your target.
+If your only focus is catching bass and learning how to bass fish, it is essential to choose the best flies that will attract your target.

 To help you get started, here are flies that should never miss in your itinerary when you go out for fly fishing for bass: